learncs0/unit-plan-unit-zero-cs-basic-skills/README.md

-# unit-plan-unit-zero-cs-basic-skills
-This is a unit zero (Basic Skills) for a 7th grade Introduction to Computer Science year long course.
-It will give an overview of the following topics:  history/evolution of computers, computing languages, hardware, software, memory, processing, basic networking, and universal programming, keyboarding and shortcuts .
-The purpose is to provide students with foundational skills for middle school computer science classes.
+Overview: This is a 4 week unit zero, basic skills, for a 7th grade Introduction to Computer Science course.
+It will give an overview of the following topics:  history/evolution of computers;  computing languages; how computers work:  hardware, software, memory, processing;  universal programming concepts and keyboarding and shortcuts .
+The purpose is to provide students with foundational skills for a middle school computer science class because there is a disconnect between students and past and present technology and how we got here.
+Also, students have various exposures to computer education so this unit will help to build background knowledge.

-Lesson Topics
-What is a computer?
-How have computers changed over time?
-What are the basic components?
-How do they work?
-What are coding languages?
-What are the different languages used for?
-How have computer languages changed over time?
-Universal programming - focus on vocabulary and examples Variables
-Conditionals
-Loops
-Events
-Procedures
-Keyboarding and shortcuts
-Digital literacy/etiquette/safety